 Today, Ken continues his love for history with continuous publishing projects and speaking engagements around the country.
 He writes constantly, has books in progress and contributes to several historical magazines and publishes articles nearly every year as well as volunteering at local historic sites and community efforts..
 A passionate speaker in patriotic and historical themes, Ken routinely speaks before historical associations and civic groups.
 At Edward Jones he devotes his time to his clients and training/motivating young financial advisors.
 As “just an old cowboy turned businessman” Ken gives all the Glory to his LORD Jesus Christ and says he is, “truly blessed beyond understanding”.
 He enjoys being at home on his small farm outside Hattiesburg, Mississippi with his gorgeous wife Heather and daughter Alexandra.

 - AMERICAN RIDING & WORK SADDLES (And Horse Culture) 1790 – 1920 (Out now!!!)

 - MADE IN THE C.S.A., SADDLE MAKERS OF THE CONFEDERACY (2003)

-Over four dozen original articles published by the following magazines:
+Dozens of original articles published by the following magazines: